 Beginning 2021, I am intentionally striving to bring more fun and play into my work, both in process and outcome.
 If 2020 has taught us anything, it's that life is all about the enjoyment of living it freely and with good fun.

-The longer I paint the more I’ve come to recognise that if you are quiet, open and allowing then the natural world around us is waiting to connect.
+I’ve come to recognise that if I am quiet, open and allowing then the natural world around us is waiting to connect.
 Tuning into that connection has become a big part of my painting process.

-My work is about immersing myself in this connection with nature and capturing my visceral response - translating the energy and light of my surrounds into a visually interesting arrangement with which viewers might feel a connection.
+My work is about immersing myself in this connection and capturing my visceral response - translating the energy and light of my surrounds or emotions into a visually interesting arrangement with which viewers might feel a connection.

 I love to paint energetically, laying down dabs and dots of paint on the canvas with meditative mark-making, intuitively activating the canvas with loose, gestural strokes.
 I like to stay in this state of flow for as long as I can, as these are the marks made from within, my soul place.

 I allow myself the freedom to paint as I enjoy most - fast, loose and playfully.

 Like to know what makes great abstract art, how to recognise, and where to find it?
 Click below for my free guides.

 Click here to subscribe.